Select the account you'd like to open

 On a buy position:

-(units x opening trade price x holding rate buy) / 365 x CMC Markets currency conversion rate
+Daily holding cost = (units x level 1 mid trade price x overnight holding rate buy) x CMC Markets currency conversion rate.

 On a sell position:

-(units x -1 x opening trade price x holding rate sell) / 365 x CMC Markets currency conversion rate.
+Daily holding cost = (units x -1 x level 1 mid trade price x overnight holding rate sell) x CMC Markets currency conversion rate.

 Holding rates for share CFDs are based on the underlying interbank rate for the currency of the relevant share (see table below), plus 2.5% on buy positions and minus 2.5% on sell positions.